Glycosome: Glycolysis

 The main function that the glycosome serves is of the glycolytic pathway that is done inside its membrane.
 By compartmentalizing glycolysis inside of the glycosome, the cell can be more successful.
 In the cell, action in the cytosol, the mitochondria, and the glycosome are all completing the function of energy metabolism.
 This energy metabolism generates ATP through the process of glycolysis.
 The glycosome is a host of the main glycolytic enzymes in the pathway for glycolysis.
 This pathway is used to break down fatty acids for their carbon and energy.
 The entire process of glycolysis does not take place in the glycosome however.
 Rather, only the Embden-Meyerhof segment where the glucose enters into the glycosome.
 Importantly, the process in the organelle has no net ATP synthesis.
 This ATP comes later from processes outside of the glycosome.
-Inside of the glycosome does need NAD+ for functioning and its regeneration.
+The inside of the glycosome does need NAD+ for functioning and its regeneration.
 Fructose 1,6-biphosphate is used in the glycosome as a way to help obtain oxidizing agents to help start glycolysis.
 The glycosome converts the sugar into 3-phosphoglycerate.